 Community Fruit Trees

-Well, it’s pretty simple.
 A community fruit tree is a publicly owned fruit tree that is easily accessible for anyone to pick from.
-A sign next to the tree invites people to enjoy the fruit as well as giving information about the tree such as when it flowers and fruits.
-Each tree can be found on an online map (coming soon) and fallingfruit.org as well.
-We will plant community fruit trees at locations such as residential front yards and businesses along the sidewalk, the medians between streets and sidewalk, public schools, public parks, and along bike trails.
-The idea is to put fruit right where people walk every day and make it as accessible as it can be.
+A sign next to the tree invites people to enjoy the fruit.
+Each tree can be found on the online map below that is brought to you by our friends at fallingfruit.org.
+The Community Fruit Trees we have planted so far are located at residential front yards and businesses with access from a public sidewalk, the medians between streets and sidewalk, schools, public parks, churchyards, and along bike trails.
+We plant fruit trees where people walk every day and where they are highly accessible.

-Although the idea may be simple, it is a world away from the industrial, globalized food system where most of us get our food today.
-Most people today purchase fruit from the store that has traveled from across the nation, or even across the world, in fossil fuel powered trucks, ships and planes.
+Although the idea of Community Fruit Trees may be simple, it is a world away from the industrial, globalized food system where most of us get our food today.
+Most people today purchase fruit from the store that has traveled from across the nation, or even across the world, in fossil fuel powered trucks, ships, and planes.
 It’s picked before it’s ripe, which means it has not developed its peak flavor or nutrition and is likely bred for shipping and storage rather than flavor and nutrition.
+(Learn more about our current food system with this video).
 Fruit from a community fruit tree is a totally different ball game.
 It is not monetized.
 No financial transaction takes place at all.
-Nature and community instead provide for each other.
+Instead, Nature and community provide for each other.
 And the fruit is likely to be some of the freshest and richest that can be found.
 We’re on a mission to wake people up to the idea that food doesn’t have to come from the store.
-It can be growing all around us!
+It can be growing all around us for free!

-One fruit tree might cost us around $20 to $30 to plant and some time, but it has the potential to produce fruit for multiple generations of people.
+A fruit tree typically costs our program around $30 to plant and some time, but it has the potential to produce fruit for multiple generations of people to come.
 For the cost of a few bags of fruit, we can instead produce thousands of pounds of fruit that can feed hundreds of people over its lifetime.
-Fruit trees are one of the greatest investments we can make for our health, our community and the improvement of our natural environment.
+Fruit trees are one of the greatest investments we can make for our health, our communities and for the improvement of our natural environment.
 Fruit trees require minimal input at the start and minimal maintenance in the long run.

 Through the Community Fruit Tree Project, we aim to ensure that our neighbors have access to quality healthy food, reduce hunger, improve our natural environment for both people and other species, create a deeper connection to our food, and create independence from the globalized, industrial food system.
 A community fruit tree strengthens communities by bringing people together over food, creating a sharing mindset, and improving the air, soil, and water.